 The format of the exam depends mainly on the company that has been commissioned by the school to write the papers.
-The main companies writing entrance exams for SEAL and High Achiever programs are ACER and Edutest™.
+The main companies writing entrance exams for SEAL and Higher Achiever programs are ACER and Edutest™.
 Some schools decide to write their own whilst others use independent educational consultants.

 With this in mind, it is important to understand which company is preparing the exam for your school.
 An excellent place to start is the school’s website.

-The formats for these companies differ and a general guide to the format can be seen for each :
+The formats for these companies differ and a general guide to the format can be seen for each:

 Schools have a choice of different combinations of HAST.
-They can choose the following formats:

 Those students wishing to apply for scholarships or places at two different schools will need to sit at the earliest exam and share the results with the other schools, after paying a fee to each school.